Lilli Tagger

 Lilli Tagger (born 17 February 2008) is an Austrian tennis player.
-She has a career-high WTA singles ranking of world No. 153, achieved on 10 November 2025.
-Tagger was the 2025 Junior singles French Open champion.
+She has a career-high singles ranking by the WTA of No. 45, achieved on 27 July 2026.

+Tagger has won one WTA Tour title, at the 2026 Prague Open.
+She was also the girls' singles champion at the 2025 French Open.

 Career

 Juniors

-From Lienz, she later became based in Varese near Milan, in Italy, and trained at the academy of Francesca Schiavone.
+From Lienz, Tagger moved to Varese near Milan, in Italy, and trained at the academy of Francesca Schiavone.

-In July 2024, she qualified for the girls' singles at the 2024 Wimbledon Championships with a win over Ksenia Efremova in a 10–6 match tiebreak.
+In July 2024, the Austrian qualified for the girls' singles at Wimbledon with a win over Ksenia Efremova in a 10–6 match tiebreak.

-She beat Mimi Xu to reach the quarterfinals of the girls singles at the 2025 Australian Open where she lost to Australian Emerson Jones.
+Tagger beat British Mimi Xu to reach the quarterfinals of the girls' singles at the 2025 Australian Open, where she lost to Australian Emerson Jones.